 For all of Langley Flying School's programs, please see the Langley Flying School Program Calendar for additional dates related to this course terms.
 Students should be settled and ready to begin classes and flight training on the above dates indicated.

 Students enrolled in the course are required to fly approximately 1.5 hours per day and must have sufficient funds to maintain current accounts for this expenditure, as well as the additional expenditure of Groundschool, books and supply, etc. as indicated on the individual course outlines for the Private Pilot, Commercial Pilot, Multi-engine, and Instrument Ratings (Group 1) for the duration of the course.
-Prepayment of fees is not required, but students must pay-as-you-go.
+For International students, our admissions process requires that you send a $1000 administrative fee, payable to Langley Flying School, which will be used to fund administrative and courier costs.
+This fee will entitle you with a Letter of Acceptance, and from which $500 will reimbursed upon completing your Private Pilot Licence.
+Students must pay-as-they-go.
 All students are encouraged to maintain financial reserves as discussed in the cost section of individual course outlines

 Estimated Student Costs Summary

 (Based on training in Cessna aircraft and effective on May 05,2016 ; International Students should refer to the International Students page for additonal costs.)